Black sand stories: a polysemiotic and multimodal documentation of Paamese sand stories, a critically endangered tradition of Vanuatu

 The collection created within this project focuses on speakers of Paamese, living on the South-Pacific island of Paama, Vanuatu and in the Paamese communities of Freswota and Seaside Paama living in Port Vila, the capital of Vanuatu.

 Paamese is an Oceanic language, spoken on the island of Paama in Vanuatu.
 There were 1364 Paamese speakers in 2009 (VNS office 2009:102), who represent 0.48% of the global Vanuatu population.
 The usage of Paamese undergoes substantial pressures by the three official languages of Vanuatu (Bislama, French, and English).
 In the present project, Paamese is documented via a diversity of cultural practices with a particular focus on sand drawings.

 Vanuatu sand storytelling is a unique form of communication used in a few northern and central islands of Vanuatu that has been recognized as part of the Intangible Cultural Heritage of Humanity by the UNESCO in 2008.
 Sand storytelling consists of tracing complex geometrical patterns with a finger in the sand, while singing or telling a story.
 These stories are highly valued in Paamese society all the more than most have already been lost in the wake of the French-British colonization and of the intensive evangelization that forbade such practices considered to be witchcraft.
 There are only 4 sand storytellers left on Paama in 2020.

-The deposit includes 10.5 hours of transcribed and translated speech, 1.5 hours of glossed speech, 10 hours of segmented gesture units and nuclei.
-The bundles included in this deposit are of the following genres:
+The collection includes 10.5 hours of transcribed and translated speech, 1.5 hours of glossed speech, 10 hours of segmented gesture units and nuclei.
+The bundles included in this collection are of the following genres: